January is National Soup Month

 —–Metamorphic (changed)—created by heat and pressure, sometimes split into layers with different minerals running throughout

 —–Sedimentary (layered)—often created from rock, mud, sand and/or other once-living organisms that settled beneath water.
 These rocks have wavy horizontal lines that separate the layers, or strata, and there may be fossils contained in the layers

-Another classification… Science, Physics
+Elevate the PLAY with another classification… Science, Physics

 Transparent: Light is transmitted through: the material is clearly